-69 Letter from Reginald Brown, Counsel, WilmerHale, on Behalf of REM Iowa, to Senator Grassley and Senator Wyden (May 15, 2020).
+68 Letter from Reginald Brown, Counsel, WilmerHale, on Behalf of REM Iowa, to Senator Grassley and Senator Wyden (May 15, 2020).

-71 REMIOWA-00000593-671; REMIOWA-00000672-754.
+70 REMIOWA-00000593-671; REMIOWA-00000672-754.

-, On Site Supervised Work Experience Date: 9//// Shift: 15/- To otal # of Hours: #94 Trainer Initials: 👭 Submit Mock Sample Date: 9/5/17 Shift: 2ml To otal # of Hours:6 Trainer Initials: N Submit Mock Sample Date: 9/6/17 Shift: 154 To otal # of Hours: Trainer Initials: AX Submit Mock Sample Date:/ Shift: To otal # of Hours: Trainer Initials: Submit Mock Sample Date:// Shift: To otal # of Hours: Trainer Initials: Submit Mock Sample Date:/ Shift: To otal # of Hours: Trainer Initials: Submit Mock Sample Date:/ Shift: To otal # of Hours: Trainer Initials: Submit Mock Sample Mock (Documentation) Sample During your on-site supervised work experience, you will be working side-by-side with an experienced caretaker.
+On Site Supervised Work Experience · Date: 9/1/17 Shift: 15/- Total # of Hours: #94 Trainer Initials: 41 Submit Mock Sample Date: 9/5/17 Shift: 254 Total # of Hours: 6 Trainer Initials: ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ Submit Mock Sample Date: 9,6/17 Shift: 154 Total # of Hours: Trainer Initials: AX Submit Mock Sample Date:/ Shift: Total # of Hours: Trainer Initials: Submit Mock Sample Date:// Shift: Total # of Hours: Trainer Initials: Submit Mock Sample Date:// Shift: Total # of Hours: Trainer Initials: Submit Mock Sample Date:/ Shift: Total # of Hours: Trainer Initials: Submit Mock Sample Mock (Documentation) Sample During your on-site supervised work experience, you will be working side-by-side with an experienced caretaker.
 This experience will involve both observation and demonstration of the skills /supports reviewed.
 You will also be required to complete a set of mock documentation for each shift worked.
 These documents will be used for training purposes only and will not become part of the individual's service record.
 This documentation may include electonic records and Incident Reports for RICS/RDS; and handwritten Program Data Collection Sheets and Incident Reports for ICF/ID services (as applicable).
 These documents will be submitted and reviewed with you by your program supervisor following each shift worked.
 Copies of handwritten samples will be filed with this packet at the conclusion of your supervised work experience.
 RICS/RDS: Refer to 'Guide for Completing Mock Documenation for New Employees' for more information on this process.